 So this hasn’t really been an advice post, so much as an admittance of my sheer naivety when it comes to looking after my skin and the various methods and products which go beyond the primitive.
 I follow the guidance my mum gave me from the beginning of adolescence: don’t wear face makeup, and any that you do wear be sure to take off fully every night.
 Drink bucket loads of water or fluids, eat your vitamins.
 Wash your face day and night with pure water and a quick exfoliating scrub with the towel.
 Be prepared for outbreaks after drinking alcohol or approaching your period.
 Try out other products like face masks, oils, creams but be wary of falling into a sense of placebo.
 And actually, this works well for me… whilst I am always open to trying new recommendations or products and would love to have a greater knowledge of beauty and skincare, I’m currently doing okay without.

-Please do let me know your own tips and secrets! x
+Please do let me know your own tips and secrets!
+I have found a few useful reviews here too! x